klaudiastewart/rails-engine/README.md

 # Rails Engine

-Rails engine is an API that allows users to look up specific e-commerce data on merchants, customers, items, invoices, transactions, and invoice items.
-The API endpoints are designed to manipulate the data and return what the user is searching for given a param.
+Rails Engine is an API that allows users to look up specific e-commerce data on merchants and items.
+The API endpoints are designed to manipulate data and return what the user is searching for within a query param.

 ## Getting Started

-If you're running this application on your local computer, please make sure to include these gems in your Gemfile.
-Once there, run `bundle` to install and update them.
+Visit [Heroku](https://rails-engine-555.herokuapp.com/) or localhost:3000 and get started with the steps below.

 ### Versions